 What value can 4C Strategies add in this context?

-4C Strategies have many years of experience with supporting and developing organizations in pandemic preparedness and, for example, we recently practiced a management group for one of the world’s largest banks in this scenario.
+4C Strategies have many years of experience with supporting and developing organisations in pandemic preparedness and, for example, we recently practiced a management group for one of the world’s largest banks in this scenario.
 4C Strategies is able to provide a third-party view of an organisations’ response, which can provide a greater level of assurance to the board or the organisations customers and stakeholders.
 As 4C works with some of the largest organisations in the world, our consultants have built up a wealth of knowledge and are quickly able to benchmark organisations against each other and share best practice from one to the next where appropriate.

 Now that in the UK is effectively in lock down, how do you think organisations will look back at their response from now?